 4. Employee discontent

 We talk a lot about employee advocacy here at Agorapulse because employees can make or break a brand on social media.
-Positive employee testimonials, putting happy faces to your brand, and employees sharing your brand updates is the stuff of dreams.
+Positive employee testimonials, putting happy faces to your brand, and employees sharing your brand updates are the stuff of dreams.

 Internal issues increasingly spill over onto social media.
 And with an eager audience on TikTok waiting for people to spill that corporate tea, a social media crisis can easily be triggered.

-In fact, employee dismissals, workplace malpractice, and pay disputes can all go very viral.
+Employee dismissals, workplace malpractice, and pay disputes can all go very viral.

 Avert that crisis by doing this:

-You can prevent most employee social media crises simply by treating people nicely, communicating properly and paying fairly.
+You can prevent most employee social media crises simply by treating people nicely, communicating properly, and paying fairly.
 But social media managers don’t usually have control over these matters.
 All they can do is avert the impending social media crisis.

 Remember when:

-Sometimes under performing employees don’t actually listen to the feedback they’ve gotten before we let them go.
+Sometimes underperforming employees don’t actually listen to the feedback they’ve gotten before we let them go.
 Importantly, just because we fire someone doesn’t mean they’re a bad employee.

-The lack of monitoring and misjudged response enabled thousands of TikTok Duets, commentators, and media sites to weigh in with their opinions, therefore escalating and extending the social media crisis.
+The lack of monitoring and misjudged response enabled thousands of TikTok Duets, commentators, and media sites to weigh in with their opinions, escalating and extending the social media crisis.

 The first day after the discovery of a PR crisis is of paramount importance.
-What a company does during this time, whether setting the record straight, issuing an apology or fixing the situation, can determine its future.
+What a company does during this time, whether setting the record straight, issuing an apology, or fixing the situation, can determine its future.

 5. Watching a competitor crisis

 Paying attention to industry trends is key to developing future policies and products in addition to helping you avoid a social media crisis.
-But did you know that an incoming social media crisis might happen to your competitor before it happens to you.
+But did you know that an incoming social media crisis might happen to your competitor before it happens to you?
 That’s good … right?

-Yes—if you are paying attention and moving quickly!
 Here are some instances where I’ve seen this happen:

-- Your competitor launches a new product, news release or campaign but the audience reaction is terrible.
+• Your competitor launches a new product, news release, or campaign but the audience reaction is terrible.
 We’re not here to gloat over their mistakes, but we are here to learn from them.
 Their audience could be your potential audience so watching their reactions is marketing gold dust.

 Avert that crisis by doing this: